-SeContainerInitializer is a ServiceProvider of the service javax.enterprise.inject.se.SeContainerInitializer declared in META-INF/services.
+SeContainerInitializer is a service provider of the service jakarta.enterprise.inject.se.SeContainerInitializer declared in META-INF/services.
 This class allows a user to configure the CDI container before it is bootstrapped.
 The SeContainerInitializer.initialize() method bootstraps the container and returns a SeContainer instance.